-To reset the limit thermostat, remove the front panel and push in button.
+To reset the limit thermostat, remove the front panel and push in button on the back of the control box.

-Note: The limit thermostat can only be reset when the water temperature has dropped at least 20° C.
+Note: The limit thermostat can only be reset when the water temperature has dropped at least $20^{\circ}$ C.

 BURNER LOCK-OUT